mth/yeti/doc/intro.rst

-This may sound complicated, but you don't have to think how it really works, as long as you just need a multiple-argument function - declaring multiple arguments and appling them in the same order is enough.
+This may sound complicated, but you don't have to think how it really works, as long as you just need a multiple-argument function - declaring multiple arguments and applying them in the same order is enough.
 Knowing how curring works allows you to use partial application (like subFrom10 and subFrom2 in the above example).